qgis/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/crs.rst

 create an independent application you need to set paths correctly with :meth:`QgsApplication.setPrefixPath() <qgis.core.QgsApplication.setPrefixPath>`, otherwise it will fail to find the database.
-If you are running the commands from the QGIS python console or developing a plugin you do not care: everything is already set up for you.
+If you are running the commands from the QGIS Python console or developing a plugin you do not care: everything is already set up for you.

 Accessing spatial reference system information: